khulnasoft-lab/design.khulnasoft.com/contents/content/voice-and-tone.md

 | **(Active voice)** Ask someone with write access to this repository to merge this request. | This request can be merged by someone with write access to this repository. |
 | **(Passive voice)** The Kubernetes cluster is being created on Google Kubernetes Engine. | We are creating the Kubernetes cluster on Google Kubernetes Engine. |

+It's fine to use passive voice for [actions performed by GitLab](#actions-performed-by-gitlab).

 ## Brevity

 Users will skim content, rather than read text carefully.
 Copy should be concise and short whenever possible.
 A long message or label is a red flag hinting at a design that needs improvement.